 “Local Language Experts (LLEs)” means VeraSci employees or contractors who provide translation services to VeraSci and their sponsors for test data, queries for the data or translation of other project materials including instructional videos and manuals.

 “Personal Information” or “Information” means information that (1) is transferred from the EU, the UK, and Switzerland or other countries to the United States; (2) is recorded in any form; (3) is about or pertains to a specific individual; and (4) can be linked directly or indirectly to that individual.

 “Sensitive Personal Information” means personal information that reveals race, ethnic origin, sexual orientation, political opinions, religious or ideological beliefs or activities, trade union membership, genetic information, biometric data processed as a means of unique identification, or that concerns an individual’s health, social security measures, or as relates to the commission of a criminal offense or sanctions thereof.

 “Site Rater” will mean the clinical site staff that is trained to conduct cognitive and clinical test assessments and to collect the information from those assessments which will be transferred to the Study Sponsor and VeraSci to be used for clinical trials.

 “Study Sponsor” will mean a party that VeraSci has entered into a formal agreement with where VeraSci will provide assistance in processing cognitive or other clinical data that will be used to support a clinical research study.

 “Third Party” means any party that has entered into an agreement with VeraSci for the purpose of collecting, processing, translating, analyzing or storing personal data either manually or electronically.
-VeraSci stipulates in any agreement with a third-party agent that the third party must subscribe to the Privacy Shield Principles and Framework to ensure data privacy is preserved.
+VeraSci stipulates in any agreement with a third-party agent that the third party must subscribe to these Principles to ensure data privacy is preserved.

 “Translation Client” means any party that has entered into an agreement with VeraSci for the purpose of translating personal data either manually or electronically.